-The Belmont Theatre opened as a single screen cinema in November 1949, with a carpet store along side of it.
+The Belmont Theatre opened as a single screen cinema October 19, 1949, with Cary Grant in “I Was a Male War Bride” and Dennis Morgan in “It’s a Great Feeling”.
+There was a carpet store along side of it.
 It was built by Roy Cooper of West-Side Valley Theatres.
-The theater featured a giant 40 or 50 foot-high free standing neon sign.
+The theatre featured a giant 40 or 50 foot-high free standing neon sign.
 The auditorium seated 900 and featured Art Deco style swirls on the walls.

-In 1972 the Cooper family bought out the Bel-art side of the complex and thus the Belmont Twin Cinema was born.
+In 1972 the Cooper family bought out the Bel-Art side of the complex and thus the Belmont Twin Cinema was born.
 The neon sign was once again modified to flash only the "Belmont" name.
-In 1977, the large 900-seat auditorium was cut in half and the theater became the Belmont Cinemas Three.
+In 1977, the large 900-seat auditorium was cut in half and the theatre became the Belmont Cinemas Three.

 The seats (Heywood Wakefield) in the twin side were re-covered with new fabric and green and gold wall drapes were added.
 Two new air units for the twin side were flown in by helicopter and installed on the roof.
 The lobby was painted brown and an orange snack bar installed.

-In 1987, the complex was leased out to a Santa Rosa Company which ran the theater into the ground.
-When their lease ended around 1991, the theater was a dump.
-New owners came in and renovated the theater.
+In 1987, the complex was leased out to a Santa Rosa Company which ran the theatre into the ground.
+When their lease ended around 1991, the theatre was a dump.
+New owners came in and renovated the theatre.
 The seats in the twin side were re-painted and re-covered again.
 The lobby and snack bar were painted.

 In late-1995, Landmark Theatres began operating the old movie house.
-They operated it for two years and then the theater closed again.
+They operated it for two years and then the theatre closed again.

 It remained closed for three years before being converted into a gym.
 The outside remains the same.